astronomer/deploy-action/README.md

 - An Astro project.
 See [Create a project](https://docs.astronomer.io/astro/create-project).
 - A Deployment on Astro.
 See [Create a Deployment](https://docs.astronomer.io/astro/create-deployment).
+- A Deployment API Token.
+See [API Tokens]()
-- A Deployment API key ID and secret.
+- Or a Deployment API key ID and secret.
 See [Deployment API keys](https://docs.astronomer.io/astro/api-keys).

-Astronomer recommends using [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to store `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
+Astronomer recommends using [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to store `ASTRO_API_TOKEN` or Deployment API Keys.
 See the example in [Workflow file examples](https://github.com/astronomer/deploy-action#workflow-file-examples).

 ## Use this action

 To use this action, read [Automate code deploys with CI/CD](https://docs.astronomer.io/astro/ci-cd?tab=multiple%20branch#github-actions-dag-based-deploy).
 You will:

 1. Create a GitHub Actions workflow in your repository that uses the latest version of this action.
 For example, `astronomer/deploy-action@v0.1`.
 2. Configure the workflow to fit your team's use case.
-This could include disabling DAG-only deploys or adding tests.
+This could include creating a deployment preview or adding tests.
 See [Configuration options](https://github.com/astronomer/deploy-action#configuration-options).
 3. Make changes to your Astro project files in GitHub and let this GitHub Actions workflow take care of deploying your code to Astro.

 Astronomer recommends setting up multiple environments on Astro.
 See the [Multiple branch GitHub Actions workflow](https://docs.astronomer.io/astro/ci-cd?tab=multibranch#github-actions-image-only-deploys) in Astronomer documentation.